A Guide to Using the Suica Card: Tokyo's no. 1 IC Card

 Table of contents:

-This article discusses the use of the Suica card, a prepaid IC card (digital cash card) available in the eastern part of Japan.
 To find out more about the selection of different IC cards available in Japan, check out our article, "A Guide to Japan's Prepaid IC Cards."
 Otherwise, check out our article about the various payment options in Japan.

 Physical Suica cards will be available for purchase by late 2024.
 Due to a semiconductor shortage in 2023, production of Suica physical IC cards stopped.
-Unitl then the "Welcome Suica" card is available to tourists when arriving at Narita or Haneda airports.
+Until then the "Welcome Suica" card is available to tourists when arriving at Narita or Haneda airports.

 You can only buy a Suica card from JR-East major stations or JR-East Travel Service Centers.
 The service centers are located in both Narita Airport and Haneda Airport.
 Both airports are used by tourists flying into the greater Tokyo area.